-Imodium can be safe for some dogs in certain circumstances.
+Imodium is a safe option for some dogs in certain circumstances.
 It is vital to note that certain breeds of dogs may not be able to take Imodium for dogs.
 Dogs that are Shetlands, Sheepdogs, or Australian Shepherds should not take Imodium.
 Basically, Imodium is not recommended for dogs of the herding category.
-There is a mutation in their genes that affects their production of an essential protein in the body.
+There is a mutation in their genes that affects the production of an essential protein in the body.
 Dogs with this mutation cannot break down the essential protein and this medication in their systems and can worsen their condition.

 Imodium for dogs is also not given to dogs with liver disease or kidney disease.
 There are also other disorders that could interfere with safely taking Imodium.
 It is vital for pet parents that have dogs with health conditions such as liver disease, kidney disease, or Addison's disease to consult with their trusted vet before giving their pets this anti-diarrhea medication.
 Also, pet parents with dogs in

 Safe Dosage Of Imodium For Dogs